The Forlorn Hope of Calaveras County

 When I asked Matthew, why the oddball grapes, he answered, "I liked the idea of working with varieties I'd never heard of before.
 It was very much a curiosity."
 When California growers bent toward market trends and presumptions of success by pulling up whatever was in the field and replacing it with primarily cabernet sauvignon and chardonnay, and later syrah and pinot noir, much of the state's winegrowing heritage was lost in the pursuit of the dollar bill.
 This is America, after all.
 Matthew is one of several winemakers now staking claim and takings risks to bring back, or at least explore, that nearly forgotten heritage.

-I don't know how many vineyards you need to see to know these are special, but I've seen enough to recognize their wild beauty.
+I don't know how many vineyards one needs to see to know these are special, but I've seen enough to recognize their wild beauty.
 The Rorick Vineyards were established in the Sierra Foothills in Calaveras County in 2013.
 As you can see from the photos, some of these plots are quite steep.
-Roughly 70 acres are planted to a handful of varieties including trousseau, barbera, verdelho and even riesling at 2,000 feet elevation.
-They definitely see a dusting of snow in winter, and in 2013 they got close to eight inches, almost enough to break out the snowboard, Matthew said.
-Overtop the limestone are layers of red clay and granite that give way to schist, the flaky mica-flecked soils of Germany's Mosel that riesling loves, encouragement enough to plant the grape here.
+Roughly 70 acres are planted to a handful of varieties including trousseau noir, barbera, verdelho and riesling at 2,000 feet elevation.
+They definitely see a dusting of snow in winter, and in that first year they got close to eight inches, almost enough to break out the snowboard, Matthew said.
+Overtop the limestone are layers of red clay and granite that give way to schist, the flaky mica-flecked soils of Germany's Mosel that riesling loves, encouragement enough to plant the grape there.

 With a total production of 2,500 cases including 12 to 14 different wines in any given year, there's little bounty to go around.
 If you're wondering why this story even matters to you, assuming you might never experience the wines, it's because this story is part of a larger conversation.
-It's one of several small, patient discussions happening through Forlorn Hope and others, like La Clarine Farm, Matthiasson and Idlewild, about what "California wine" means.
+It's one of several small, patient discussions happening through Forlorn Hope and others, like La Clarine Farm, Matthiasson, Broc Cellars, and Idlewild, about what "California wine" means today.
 It's a conversation about matching variety to site, technique, art, and frankly, creating options in the marketplace.
+It's about entrepreneurship and creativity.
 It's the American way.

-You can, however, purchase wines through the Forlorn Hope website, ask your trusty local retailer bring in the wines, or type it in to the Wine-Searcher search engine to find a retailer that will ship the wines to your front door.
+You can, however, purchase wines through the Forlorn Hope website, ask your trusty local retailer to bring in the wines, or type it into the Wine-Searcher search engine to find a retailer that will ship the wines to your front door.

 Matthew and I tasted through several barrel samples that Monday afternoon, and he sent me home with one bottle each of the white gemischter satz and the trousseau noir.
 I enjoyed them both.
-They truly are "rare creatures" and not for everyone, but they are, like Matthew himself, approachable with many layers of interest.
+They truly are "rare creatures," as the labels state, and not for everyone, but they are, like Matthew himself, approachable with many layers of interest.

 FROM THE BARREL